 Chinthani Sooriyamudali is a Research Officer with research interests on Poverty and Development Policy, Econometrics and Economic Modelling, Macroeconomic Policy and Planning, and International Economics and Trade.
 She holds BA (Hons) in Economics from the University of Colombo.
 Talk to her at email@example.com.

 Chatura was a Research Economist at IPS with research interests in environment and natural resource economics, food and agriculture economics, and international trade.
 He holds a BSc in Agricultural economics and an MSc in Environment Economics from the University of Peradeniya, an MSc in Financial Economics from the University of Colombo, an MSc in Food Agriculture and Resource Economics from the University of Guelph, Canada.
 He is a PhD candidate (Joint PhD) from the Universities of Colombo and Guelph, Canada.

-Chandana Karunaratne was a Research Officer at the IPS.
-He obtained his Bachelor of Arts in Economics at the University of Virginia, after which he completed a Master of Economics at the University of Sydney and a Master of Applied Finance at the University of Western Sydney.
+Chandana Karunaratne was a Research Officer at IPS.
+He obtained his Bachelor of Arts in Economics from University of Virginia, after which he completed a Master of Economics at University of Sydney and a Master of Applied Finance at University of Western Sydney.
 His areas of interest in economic policy analysis include international trade, migration, food security, and overseas development assistance.

-Buddhika Brahmanage was a Research Assistant at the IPS.
-She holds a BA in Economics with First Class Honours from the University of Peradeniya, Sri Lanka.
+Buddhika Brahmanage was a Research Assistant at IPS.
+She holds a BA in Economics with First Class Honours from University of Peradeniya, Sri Lanka.
 Her research interests include public enterprise reform, regulatory economics, energy and macroeconomics.
-She is currently studying for a Masters degree at ANU, Australia.
+She is currently studying for a Master's degree at ANU, Australia.